MengRao/WFMPMC/README.md

 It's also suitable for residing in shared memory in Linux for IPC

 ## Usage
-Both writer and reader need to call 3 member functions to complete one operation.
+Both writer and reader need to call 3 member functions in sequence to complete one operation.
 Take writer for example:
   * getWriteIdx() to allocate an  index to write at.
   * getWritable(idx) to get a writable pointer and user should assgin the object refered to by the pointer.
 If the object at the index is not ready for writing it'll return nullptr, and user should retry.
   * commitWrite(idx) to commit the operation after writing is done.